liamli99/React/Tutorial.md

 ## `useMutation`: POST, DELETE, PUT/PATCH
 - [Documentation](https://tanstack.com/query/latest/docs/framework/react/reference/useMutation)
 - Parameters:
-  1. `mutationFn`: Similar to `queryFn`, but the parameter is any variable! **If there are multiple parameters, we should combine them into an object!**
+  1. `mutationFn`: Similar to `queryFn`, but the parameter can be any value! **If there are multiple parameters, we should combine them into an object!**
-  2. `onError`: This function will be executed when mutation encounters an error
+  2. `onError`: This function will be executed when mutation encounters an error, the first argument it provides is `error` which is the rejected value/thrown error of the returned Promise of the mutation function!
-  3. `onSuccess`: This function will be executed when mutation is successful
+  3. `onSuccess`: This function will be executed when mutation is successful, the first argument it provides is `data` which is the resolved value of the returned Promise of the mutation function!
 - Returns:
-  1. `mutate`: Different from `useQuery`, `useMutation` does not execute automatically.
-Instead, we need to use `mutate` to call `mutationFn` to perform the mutation!
-We always use destructuring assignment to rename mutate to avoid confusion among POST, DELETE, and PUT/PATCH!
+  1. `mutate`: **Different from `useQuery`, `useMutation` does not execute automatically.
+Instead, we need to use `mutate` to call `mutationFn` to perform the mutation!** We always use destructuring assignment to rename mutate to avoid confusion among POST, DELETE, and PUT/PATCH!
   2. `data`: the resolved value of the returned Promise of the mutation function
   3. `error`: the rejected value/thrown error of the returned Promise of the mutation function

 ## Usage:
-1. main.jsx
+1. main.jsx, similar to Global Context!
 ```js
 import React from 'react';
 import ReactDOM from 'react-dom/client';